 Some General Legal Principles

-While in some areas, it is perfectly legal and fine to be a middle man.
+While in some areas, it is perfectly legal and fine to be a middleman.
 Here are some principles that should help you in most markets.
 Always consult with a local attorney who has experience in these transactions.
-This is intended to give you information on questions to ask and information to seek.
+This is intended to give you information on questions and information to seek.

 Put Yourself in the Position of Being the Principal Buyer